sww1235/gene-home-automation/RPi-Process.md

 shot them as well as copy-paste them somewhere safe.
 You may also want to click the button that says `Download Credentials`.
 After this hit the `Close button`.
 You should see the user you just created.

-Now in order to have this user be useful, you will need to give it permission to do things.
-Click on the user you just created and then click on the `Permissions` tab.
-Give this user the permissions listed below:

--   AWSLambdaFullAccess
--   IAMFullAccess
--   AWSIoTFullAccess

 Now click on Roles on the left side menu and create a new Role.
 Name it 'IoTRole'.
 Click on this role that you just created and make sure the permission